skysch/atma-palette-rs/notes.md

 ## Impl `PartialEq` on results for testing.
 ## Return value, token, rest on success.
 ## Return context, expected, source, and rest on failure.
+## Separate lexer and parser.

+This allows us to easily filter lexed tokens, i.e., to remove whitespace or comments.
+It also allows injecting tokens, i.e., to specify indentation levels, or to analyze comments using a separate parser stream.

+Without a dedicated lexer, all intermediate syntactical structure must be filtered or created inline, and it becomes difficult to separate and analyze.

+    result
+    span
+    lexer
+    combinator
+        text
+        token
+    primitive
+        comment
+        float
+        integer
+        list
+        string

 # Overwrite behavior when inserting multiple cells.